iondodon/iondodon/README.md

 Manter is a modern terminal that enhances your command-line experience with features like autocomplete suggestions, syntax highlighting, and more.

-## 5. [i3-switcher-x11 (Rust)](https://github.com/iondodon/i3-switcher-x11) - i3wm Alt+Tab Workspace Switcher

-The i3wm Alt+Tab Workspace Switcher is a tool designed to bring the familiar Alt+Tab window switching functionality to the i3 window manager environment.
-It aims to enhance productivity by enabling users to switch between workspaces efficiently and intuitively, mimicking the window switching feature found in traditional desktop environments like Windows.

 <!---

 ## 5. [beehive (Rust)](https://github.com/iondodon/beehive) - Beehive: Distributed Key-Value Store